-Vanessa Hudgens Sizzles In Sexy Mrs Claus Lingerie And Thigh-High Boots: ‘Jingle Bell Rock’
+Vanessa Hudgens Sizzles In Sexy Mrs. Claus Lingerie And Thigh-High Boots: ‘Jingle Bell Rock’

 “I see you melted the snow again,” another wrote with three fire emoji.

-The upload proved popular with the Bad Boys For Life star’s 40.2 million followers.
+The upload proved popular with the Bad Boys for Life star’s 40.2 million followers.
 It amassed over 468,000 likes and more than 790 comments in less than 15 hours.

 Earlier this month, the “Say OK” singer got into the festive spirit in a very different way.
-She rocked a white dress with fake blood smeared all over her as she shared a look at herself hosting MTV’s Greatest of All Time Movie Awards on Instagram.
+She rocked a white dress with fake blood smeared all over as she shared a look at herself hosting MTV’s Greatest of All Time Movie Awards on Instagram.

 Vanessa uploaded the clip alongside NSYNC’s “Merry Christmas, Happy Holidays.”
 She jokingly referred to herself as a “Freak” in the caption and admitted she loved the moment, which was inspired by the horror movie Carrie.